-The Florida Implied Consent Law requires you to take a DUI test when a police officer suspects you of driving under the influence of alcohol or drugs.
-The legal alcohol limit in Florida for drivers over the age of 21 is .08, and for drivers under the age of 21 is .02.
+The Florida Implied Consent Law requires you to take a DUI test if an officer suspects you of impaired driving.
+You will lose your license if you don’t comply with this law.
+The maximum legal blood alcohol level for drivers over the age of 21 is .08.
+For drivers under age 21, it is .02.
+BREAK

-Violating Florida DUI laws results in serious penalties.
-We urge you to never get behind the wheel if you are under the influence of alcohol or drugs.
-There are always alternative arrangements that can be made so that you and others will remain safe.
+Violating Florida DUI laws results in severe penalties.
+We urge you to never get behind the wheel if you’re under the influence of alcohol or drugs.
+There are always alternative arrangements you can make so you and others will remain safe.